 The dermis is the middle layer of the skin that utilizes strong fibers that connect the skin to adjust for normal growth changes.
 Rapid expansion or contraction of the skin actually causes the dermis to tear.

 Since the epidermis is degenerated by this point as well, the deepest layer of the skin (the hypodermis) shows through to the surface.

-This is why when you build muscle faster than the skin can adjust, you develop stretch marks.
+This is why when you have rapid muscle growth faster than the skin can adjust, you develop stretch marks.
 When you first start lifting intensely and you get those newbie gains wicked fast, sometimes the skin can’t adjust to compensate for the muscle growth.

 When you take performance enhancing drugs and build muscle even faster than normal, the skin often can’t adjust in time.
 Another circumstance that may lead to stretch marks is when you switch training programs and get results faster than usual.

 That being said, gaining muscle doesn’t mean you’re definitely going to get stretch marks!
-It’s just those cases in which you gain muscle quicker than the skin can adjust.
+It’s just those cases in which muscle growth is more rapid than the skin can adjust to.